-The brain doesn’t seem to be prewired to interpret the electrochemical signals originating from the ears and eyes.
-Instead it learns to interpret these signals as sound and vision over time.
-In a similar way the brain can learn to interpret other types of input signals as sound or sight.
+The brain doesn’t seem to be prewired to interpret the electrochemical signals originating from the eyes and ears.
+Instead, it learns to interpret these signals as sound and vision over time.
+In a similar way, the brain can learn to interpret the electrochemical signals originating from the skin as vision or sound.